English at Stamshaw Junior School

 As a staff we strive to be responsive to the needs of our children and the community we serve, therefore our curriculum intends to be more than just a vehicle for delivering the National Curriculum.

 Positive relationships with the children help us shape our curriculum around their interests and what excites them.
 We use our ongoing assessment to close any gaps in the knowledge of the children and to challenge and stretch their understanding.
-English is taught every day at Stamshaw Junior School as a standalone subject but also through every lesson we teach - as a school we expect the highest standards of literacy and oracy throughout our curriculum.
+English is taught every day at Stamshaw Junior School as a stand-alone subject, but also through every lesson we teach - as a school we expect the highest standards of literacy and oracy throughout our curriculum.

 At Stamshaw Junior School, we believe that literacy skills are essential to a child’s development.
 A high-quality English curriculum gives children the tools they need to access education across the curriculum and to become successful beyond the classroom and into the wider world.

 In Writing, new content and objectives are introduced each year in-line with the statutory objectives of the National Curriculum.
 Teachers carefully select objectives (word, sentence and text level) that are appropriate to the text type that the children are writing.
 Across their four years at Stamshaw, children will write for a wide range of audiences and purposes (please see the detailed English long-term plan for more information on the writing opportunities in each year group).
 All of the content for the year group is covered and revisited to ensure that children are confident in using it.
+Objectives are sequenced to ensure that children progress onto more demanding objectives in a way that best supports their learning.

 We work towards longer pieces of writing using the process of plan, draft, edit and evaluate.
 The class reader alongside other high-quality model texts helps to shape and influence the writing that the children produce.
 There will often be links to our overarching Topics (History/ Geography/ Science) - this allows children to have a real purpose to their writing and means that teachers can introduce or revisit other parts of our curriculum in our English lessons.

-Our lessons are inclusive and effectively differentiated to allow progress for all with the aspiration that all children can achieve the learning objective for the lesson.
+Our lessons are inclusive and effectively dif to allow progress for all with the aspiration that all children can achieve the learning objective for the lesson.
 Children are encouraged to read their work aloud, present their ideas to others and develop their presentation skills within our sequences of lessons.

 All teachers in our school aspire for their lessons to be ‘EPIC’ (see our Teaching and Learning Policy), which means that the learning opportunities for children are engaging, inclusive and memorable.
 Teachers use a variety of strategies to help children learn, including -